Considering moving your ProPhoto website to Showit?

 SSL comes at no added cost with each Showit subscription.

 The Showit team will set this up for you at the moment they are connecting your domain to Showit.

 If you’re setting your domain by yourself the SSL certificate needs to be additionally set.

-Make sure you ask for an SSL to be set right after everything has been moved for you.
+Make sure you ask for an SSL setup right after everything has been moved for you.

 You will need to learn Showit’s recommendation on HTML tagging.
 You can learn more about how to properly use HTML tags in my post on How to do SEO on Showit.

-However, do not be worried about this, since it is no different than what you would learn for basic SEO.
+However, don’t worry about this, since it is no different than what you would learn or what you already know about basic SEO.

 The only change is that these tags in Showit have to be added manually (unlike ProPhoto where they are mostly taken care of for you).

 Key Takeaway: How to move Your Website from ProPhoto to Showit

 While moving your ProPhoto website to Showit may seem like something you really want to do, you need to know that there’s no perfect platform.
 Each one comes with its own challenges and specifics, and there’s definitely a learning curve.